blab-lab/vsaSentence/README.md

 Process the listeners' data
 ------
 Raw perceptual data were downloaded from Prolific.
-Calculate listeners' accuracy in transcribing sentences and identifying transfer words using `gen_sentenceAcc.m` and `gen_transferAcc.m`, and then add it to the existing speakerData using `add_speakerData.m`.
+Calculate listeners' accuracy in transcribing sentences and identifying transfer words using `gen_sentenceAcc.m` (make sure to update the path on line 30) and `gen_transferAcc.m` (make sure to update the path on line 22), and then add it to the existing speakerData using `add_speakerData.m`.

 Analyze the data
 ------